evve212233/Web-Projects/To Do List Web Application/README.md

 >templates          -  contains HTML file for use with ajax

 >>frontend_ajax.html  -  front-end styling for to-do list

->CREATE_SPRINT4.py  -  create a database for create and upload funtion, that can be merged into our main script

 >CS1122_G14P1.pem   -  AWS keypair